Race, Gender, and Sexuality Studies Department (ERS/RGS)

 Indigenous and Postcolonial Feminisms

 Indigenous women and Women of Color have been leaders in the development of feminist thought in the U.S. and globally.
 This course explores historical and contemporary Indigenous feminist scholarship and activism, with a focus on how decolonial and postcolonial thought expand feminist understandings of power.
 Through research and discussion, students consider the tensions and overlaps between feminist and Indigenous approaches and consider the transformative power of anti-colonial thought for feminist movements and literature.
-Prerequisite: ERS 100 or RGS 100 or WGS 100.
+Prerequisite: RGS 100.
 Offered Alternate Years.

 RGS 336 Cr.3